 - This glue dries a yellowish-brown color, so be sure not to get it on the visible parts of your shoe.

-- Some applications take longer to bond than others, so it might take more time than what the glue advertises depending on your boot.
+- Some applications take longer to bond than others, so it might take more time than what the glue advertises, depending on your boot.

-8. Loctite Clear Silicone Waterproof Sealant
+7. Loctite Clear Silicone Waterproof Sealant

-Once it’s applied, wait for the shoe to dry for at least an hour before wearing your shoe.
-If you want to be extra careful, you could wait up to 24 hours for the best results.
+Once it’s applied, wait for at least an hour before wearing the shoe.
+If you want to be extra cautious, you could wait up to 24 hours for the best results.
 Tentatively walk with your shoes around the house or neighborhood.
-You might not get everything on the first go-around, so it’s good that the Loctite bottle has plenty of glue to spare for your repair needs.

 Pros: